re-data/re-data/docs/docs/getting_started/toy_shop/compute_monitoring.md

     threshold: 3
 ```

-Here we set anomaly_detector method for re_data globally.
-This will have **less** priority then model defined configurations.
+Here we set the anomaly_detector method for re_data globally.
+This will have **less** priority than model defined configurations.
 In general re_data configuration follows the rule that the more specific configuration, the more important it is.

-Now with this explained we can compute re_data models for the first time:
+Now with this explained, we can compute re_data models for the first time:

 ## First re_data run